Selous Basin, Southern Tanzania

 Karoo outcrops, Olive greenish grey shale exposed at Fuga hill and Kidahi area

-Thereafter, delegates will tour Tagalala Lake to observe magnificent views of the lake with diversity.
-Then tour the Tagalala hot spring to observe hot water pool and bitumen embedded within the sandstone breccias as a good indication for the existence of a petroleum system.
+The delegates will then drive to Tagalala Lake to observe its magnificent view and the diverse wildlife and bird species around and within the lake.
+Then, they will drive to Tagalala Hot Springs to observe a pool of hot water and bitumen embedded within the sandstone breccia, which is a good indication of the existence of a petroleum system.

 A photography showing (A) Lake Tagalala (B) A pool of Tagalala hotspring (C) The sandstone breccias embedded with bitumen (D) A carbonate precipitate on the sandstone outcrop.

-Behobeho area: While driving back to the Sable Mountain Lodge delegates will spend a few minutes to view and have a short History of a British Hunter Selous at his grave in Behobeho area.
-Thereafter observe the continental muddy limestone with limestone concretion bodies in Behobeho area.
+On the way back to Sable Lodge, the delegates will spend a few minutes at the Behobeho area to see the grave of a British Hunter, Frederick Selous, and get his short history.
+Thereafter, observe the continental muddy limestone concretion in Behobeho area.

 Muddy limestone with limestone concretion body at Behobeho.